Susan Castillo (academic): Writing career

 Castillo's research interests range widely, but have always included a focus on the trauma of the colonial encounter and the margin in American writing: her first edited collections in Portugal are all concerned with questions of American identity, particularly in a multilingual context.
 Native American history and contemporary Native literature have always been a strong feature of her work, leading to the collection Native American Women in Literature and Culture (with Victor Da Rosa), but also informing a more general interest in understanding both sides of the colonial moment.
 More recently, she has produced expansive historical work that re-visions the early American context.
 Her co-edited anthology The Literatures of Colonial America was described as a book that may "model a new kind of early American studies that reads beyond the U.S. nation and change the field's object of study.", while her monograph American Literature in Context to 1865 raised a series or questions for one reviewer: "How can we bring scholarship that challenges the U.S.-based framing of early America into introductory texts?
 How can we loosen the grip that United States nationalism has on colonial America while still engaging historical frameworks?
 Can curriculum committees, publishers, and casual readers be convinced that early American literature should be hemispheric, multilingual, and multidisciplinary?".
 Her novel Casket Girls is described by Deborah Alma as "Beautifully written, enthralling and richly layered account of extraordinary times and places.
 Many of the episodes are based on eye-witness accounts of actual historical events.
 Castillo casts an unflinching eye on the horrors of slavery and the strength of women against the most terrible odds, and brings it wonderfully to life in this powerful novel."

 Poetry

-Castillo has published five collections of poems and describes her writing as being focused on "Nature; the wonders and the weirdness of family; sounds and accents and voices; incidents when I travel; the language of children, which is wonderfully direct and uncluttered with stale metaphors; old photographs; songs; paintings."
+Castillo has published seven collections of poems and describes her writing as being focused on "Nature; the wonders and the weirdness of family; sounds and accents and voices; incidents when I travel; the language of children, which is wonderfully direct and uncluttered with stale metaphors; old photographs; songs; paintings."

 Her poem 'Bird of God', about the painter Joanna Boyce, won the Pre-Raphaelite Society's 2018 Poetry Competition.

 Jill Munro describes The Gun-Runner's Daughter (2018) in the following: "Susan Castillo Street weaves a feisty autobiographical web of familial relationships, cottonmouths, cicadas and crabbing amongst many other varied subjects; a ‘bayou fusillade’ (The Alchemist) of images and well-hewn narratives from a Southern Gothic childhood to the present day.
 Be ready to be transported to Mississippi and beyond by this vivid and intriguing collection brimming with the lessons of a well-lived life."